dana-akesh/hotel-management-system/README.md

 ## Description:

 The Hotel Management System API provides endpoints for managing hotel-related operations within a business or organization.
-With the use of OpenAi 3.1.0 it allows the user to add, update, and delete the core reasources which ----.
+With the use of OpenAi 3.1.0 it allows the user to add, update, and delete the core reasources which are the user, customer, employee, reservation, task, and billing.

-Doc
+## Features:
+- Authentication and Authorization for different roles using JWT.
+- Versioning the API.
+- Pagination.
+- Refresh token.
+- Dockerize the application.

 ## Core Resources: